Kaikōura: Radio

 Kaikōura has three locally transmitted radio stations on FM.
 These are More FM Marlborough (formerly Sounds FM) broadcast from Blenheim during the day and Auckland at night, Blue FM which is a locally broadcast Kaikōura station, and Tahu FM broadcast from Christchurch.
 Non local transmissions of the following stations can be received: The Breeze (Wellington AM/FM), Radio New Zealand National (Wellington AM/FM), ZM (Wellington and Christchurch FM), Radio Hauraki (Christchurch).

 Amenities

 Mayfair Theatre

 The Mayfair Theatre is an art deco building on the Esplanade that was first opened in 1935 as a venue for cinema and concerts.
-In 1985, the building was put up for sale and by 1986, it had been purchased for the town as a result of a community fundraising initiative.
+In 1985, the building was put up for sale, and by 1986, it had been purchased for the town as a result of a community fundraising initiative.

 The building was damaged beyond repair in the 2016 Kaikōura earthquake, but community fundraising efforts resulted in the construction of a new cinema and performance venue on the site, retaining the 1934 art deco façade.
 After a $3.6 million restoration project, the building was re-opened in November 2020 as the Mayfair Arts and Culture Centre Te Whare Toi ō Kaikōura.
-As well as two movie screens, it has space for art exhibitions.
+As well as two movie screens, it has an upstairs exhibition space.